NVIDIA/clara-platform-ansible-playbooks/ngc/overview.md

 #### 2.1 A note on the NVIDIA Driver
 It is assumed the host system has a working NVIDIA driver prior to installing Clara.
 If your host does not have the NVIDIA driver, you can install the correct version for this version of clara via the `playbooks/driver.yml` file.
 To install the driver using Ansible, see section 2.2

-Clara can run on non-gpu systems.
-If your system does not have a GPU, you will need to set the `gpu_system` value to `false` in the `playbooks/clara.yml` file.
-This will ensure that NVIDIA-Docker2 is not set as the default container runtime.
-Do not run the `playbooks/driver.yml` playbook on non-GPU systems.

 #### 2.2 NVIDIA Driver installation via Ansible